 Feature Image Credit: Dmitry Zimin/Shutterstock

 Buying a baby pushchair is quite like buying a new car, and to be frank, almost just as expensive.
-There are so many things to take into consideration when investing in such an item.
+There are so many things to take into consideration when you find the right baby shop and start investing in such an item.
 How much storage space do you need?
 Do you live in a busy city, or the countryside with bumpy roads?
 Are you strictly buying the pushchair to suit a new born baby, or are you expecting to use it for longer?
 Fortunately, there are pushchairs out there to suit all needs and budgets (almost).

 A pram is a great choice for new-borns as it allows the baby to lie completely flat.
 A carrycot on wheels, prams can only be used for the first 6 months of the baby’s life, until they can start supporting their heads on their own.
 Lately new designs incorporate both a pram and a standard buggy in one, so you can get the best of both worlds.